Signolteam/coding-challenges/README.md

 ## Deploy

 1. Fork/Clone
-2. Configure an AWS account with:
+2. Configure an AWS account with: (Ensure it is the same region as in [serverless.yml (provider.region)](serverless.yml))
    1. IAM User Access Key and Secret
    2. RDS Database (PostgreSQL, v14 or v15)
    3. S3 Bucket with ACLs, Public Access, and Static Website all enabled
    4. API Gateway (TODO)
-3. Connect to the RDS DB, and ensure there is a Database created
-4. Add the secrets and deploy.
+3. Add the secrets and deploy.
 There are two ways to do this, either:

    1. GitHub repository secrets + GitHub Actions deployment
       1. Add secrets to the GitHub repository's secrets, (settings/secrets/actions)